Cosmological constraints from a joint analysis of cosmic microwave background and spectroscopic tracers of the large-scale structure: Analyses and results

-Nonetheless, there is an improvement of order 20\% on the measurements of $H_0$ and $\omegac$.
-We find ${H_0 = 68.7 \pm 0.9\ \mathrm{km/s/Mpc}}$, slightly higher than CMB temperature alone -- albeit still lower than distance measurements from {supernov\ae} \citep{2016ApJ...826...56R} or time delays in strong lensing \citep{2017MNRAS.465.4914B} -- and ${\omegac = 0.117 \pm 0.002}$ as the degeneracy between $\As$ and $\omegac$ is broken by the lensing--LSS correlations (see Figure~\ref{fig:mcmc_xcor_only}).
+Nonetheless, there is an improvement of order 20\% on the measurements of $H_0$ and $\omegac$ for both the optimistic and conservative cuts, {and the total volume in parameter space is notably reduced.
+This can be quantified in the approximation of Gaussian posteriors by computing a figure of merit ${\mathrm{FoM}\equiv\abs{\mathrm{Cov}(\Theta_{\rm cosmo})}^{-1/2}}$, where $\mathrm{Cov}(\Theta_{\rm cosmo})$ is the empirical covariance matrix of cosmological parameters.
+Relative to the CMB $TT$ only posterior, adding CMB lensing increases the FoM by a factor 2.0, and the full joint analysis increases the FoM by a factor \num{2.9}.} We find a best-fit of {${H_0 = \SI{68.8}{\km\per\s\per\mega\parsec}}$}, slightly higher than CMB temperature alone -- albeit still lower than distance measurements from {supernov\ae} \citep{2016ApJ...826...56R} or time delays in strong lensing \citep{2017MNRAS.465.4914B} -- and ${\omegac = 0.117 \pm 0.002}$ as the degeneracy between $\As$ and $\omegac$ is broken by the lensing--LSS correlations (see \cref{fig:mcmc_xcor_only}).
 This results in a constraint on the matter density parameter ${\Omegam = 0.296 \pm 0.011}$.
-Additionally, we obtain strong constraints on the biases of the galaxy samples, respectively

-These 4\% constraints are in general agreement with previous measurements \citep{2012ApJ...761...14H}.
-Our analysis has the advantage that our data is model-independent in the sense that estimating pseudo spectra $\tilde{C}_{\ell}$ does not require any assumption on cosmology since we don't measure distances.
-Moreover, all the cosmological parameters of the $\Lambda$CDM model are fitted jointly.
-Note, however, that our modelling assumes a constant bias, that can be interpreted as a redshift- and scale-averaged bias, when other analyses used a scale-dependent bias (in the form of a Taylor expansion, \emph{e.g.} in \cite{GilMarin:2016ke}) or simply more redshift bins.
+Additionally, we obtain strong constraints on the biases of the galaxy samples, respectively { } {These 4\% constraints are in general agreement with previous measurements using angular power spectra \citep{2012ApJ...761...14H}), which have the advantage of being model-independent in the sense that estimating angular power spectra $\tilde{C}_{\ell}$ does not require any assumption on cosmology since we don't measure distances}.
+Moreover, all the cosmological parameters of the \LCDM model are fitted alongside.
+Note, however, that our modelling assumes a constant bias, that can be interpreted as a redshift- and scale-averaged bias, when other analyses exploring the non-linear regime used a scale-dependent bias (in the form of a Taylor expansion, \emph{e.g.} in \citet{2017MNRAS.465.1757G}) or simply more redshift bins.
 Interestingly, the analysis also shows significant correlations between the biases and cosmological parameters, in particular with $\omegac$, $H_0$ and $\As$.
 If one considers biases as effective parameters encoding structure formation and clustering of galaxies, these correlations can shed light on the astrophysical and cosmological processes governing the formation of such structures.
-Finally, we also obtain a broad constraint on the bias of the uniform sample of quasars from the cross-correlation with CMB lensing
+Finally, we also obtain a broad constraint on the bias of the uniform sample of quasars from the cross-correlation with CMB lensing {